openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 update(input: DataBlob): Promise\<void>

-Updates the MAC computation data.
+Updates the message for MAC computation.
 This API uses a promise to return the result.

 > **NOTE**
 >